 - SMTP BURL

 - A problem statement detailing the deployment environment and

-email synchronisation.
-The working group may choose not to publish
+server email synchronisation.
+The working group may choose

 - A document describing an extensible protocol and data structures, with